alexjp7/MijdasWeb/README.md

 7. Select `in dedicated config file`
 8. Type `N` for not saving preset
 9. Change directory to the project you've created.
-10. OPTIONAL - run `vue ui` and import project directory for ui use later (provides analytics etc)
+10. OPTIONAL - run `vue ui --dev` and import project directory for ui use later (provides analytics etc)

 <h3> Using the Development Environment</h3>